-05 Jun Discover The Indian Slide Guitar with Joel Veena
+05 Jun Discover Indian Slide Guitar With Joel Veena, Click to Listen

-“The Indian Slide Guitar represents a new evolution of the guitar, it’s an instrument that has deep and ancient roots.”
-Joel told UGS, “And one that has profoundly changed popular music all over the world”.
+“The Indian Slide Guitar represents a new evolution of the guitar.
+It’s an instrument that has deep and ancient roots,” Joel tells us.
+“And one that has profoundly changed popular music all over the world”.

 American Indian Slide guitarist Joel Veena discovered this instrument through a CD he picked up on a study trip in Delhi back in 2007.
-This “mysterious guitar with too many strings” opened up the gates to a new world of cultural exploration and profound soul finding, landing him tours all over America and worldwide.
+This “mysterious guitar with too many strings” opened up the gates to a new world.
+It was one of cultural exploration and profound soul finding, landing him tours all over America and worldwide.

 Here’s Vishwa Mohan Bhatt playing the Indian Slide: